Noah-Huppert/wallet-service/py-sdk/README.md

 ```

 ## Wallet Client
 The wallet service stores arbitrary transaction data.
-Certain trusted applications, named "authorities", can create entries to add or remove value from a user's wallet,and optionally add an item to a user's inventory.
+Certain trusted applications, named "authorities", can create entries to add or remove value from a user's wallet, and optionally add an item to a user's inventory.

 A user's wallet value and items they own are aggregated by the wallet service server.